apache/flink-web/community.md

   </tr>
 </table>

-# Materials

-## Apache Flink Logos
+# Materials / Apache Flink Logos

-The [material page]({{ site.baseurl }}/material.html) offers assets such as the Apache Flink logo in different image formats, or the Flink color scheme.
+The [materials page]({{ site.baseurl }}/material.html) offers assets such as the Apache Flink logo in different image formats, or the Flink color scheme.